ARTS-Laboratory/LPBF-Observer/system_development/Sheffield/README.md

 Combining the sub-components of V0.2 into a single hardware design.

 ## V0.4.0
-Firt clean version of a semi-stable lid.
+First clean version of a semi-stable lid.